DanCarl857/code-journey/README.md

 ### Day 14: Monday 13 May, 2019

 **Today's Progress:** Today was just one of those days.
 Got almost nothing done.
+Worked on a few designs

 **Thoughts:** A down day for me.
 I really need a job lol